TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-vmware-deployment-issues.md

 * **Some performance data is missing on VMs in the assessment I created**

-   See [troubleshoot assessments](https://docs.microsoft.com/azure/migrate/troubleshoot-assessment#why-is-performance-data-missing-for-someall-vms-in-my-assessment-report) for different types of performance data missing issues and remediation steps.
+   See [troubleshoot assessments](https://docs.microsoft.com/azure/migrate/troubleshoot-assessment#why-is-performance-data-missing-for-someall-vms-in-my-assessment-report) for different types of issues regarding missing performance data and remediation steps.